labRadioVision/CNR-FL-Algorithms_4TRUSTroke/README.md

 ```

 ### Note
+folder output contains the stored local and global models in h5 format
-use sklearn.metrics for accuracy score
+use sklearn.metrics for accuracy score evaluation

 ## License